The Welcome Table

 Mission and Opportunities

-The Welcome Table Catholic LGBTQ Community includes LGBTQ people who are active, struggling, and former Catholics, as well as families and allies, committed to bringing our whole selves to God and each other as gifts to share in love.
+The Welcome Table inclusive spiritual community includes LGBTQ and other marginalized people who are active, struggling, or former Catholics, as well as families and allies.
+We are committed to bringing our whole selves to God and each other as gifts to share in love.

 Catholic teaching on our common human dignity, the unconditional, limitless, and intimate love of Jesus found in the Gospels, and the primacy of the individual conscience as formed in relationship with our Creator, the Word of God, and tradition, are the foundations on which our community stands.